Bram-Hub/aris/README.md

     Note: The aris-configdb command exists to simplify this process.
 Otherwise follow the steps listed below.

-    1. Create the database for aris in postgres.
-        ```
-        # Open the postgres interactive terminal
-        sudo -u postgres psql

-        # The following commands should be run in postgres
-        CREATE DATABASE <aris-database-name>;
-        CREATE USER <aris-username>;
-        ALTER USER <aris-username> WITH ENCRYPTED PASSWORD '<aris-password>';
-        GRANT ALL PRIVILEGES ON DATABASE <aris-database-name> TO <aris-username>;

-        # To exit the interface type \q
-        ```
-    2. Either create a new configuration file in /etc/aris.d/ or use the same as in step 3 and add the following settings
+    1. Either create a new configuration file in /etc/aris.d/ or use the same as in step 3 and add the following settings
         ```
         # /etc/aris.d/<filename>